We Asked Dietitians About The 75 Hard Challenge That's All Over TikTok

 Advertisement

 The truth is, there are a lot of ways this program can be harmful — one expert I spoke to called it downright "dangerous."
-But it is, in fact, "a thing" and there's certainly a draw people like me who love to push their limits.
+But it is, in fact, "a thing" and there's certainly a draw for people who love to push their limits.
 So I wanted to talk to experts about why this could prove problematic in the hands of the wrong person, and offer some safer alternatives that promote wellness in a less, well, ~extreme~ way.

 To complete the challenge, Andy Frisella, a motivational speaker, author, and the owner of a supplement company, asks you to follow these five rules for 75 days straight.
 If you slip on any one of them, even once, you have to start over from day one.
 These are the cornerstones of the challenge, as laid out by Frisella (we'll get to what the experts think of all this later):